 In October 2016, the consortium signed an agreement with BP for the offtake of the volumes produced through the Coral South FLNG, for a period of 20 years.

-During 2019, the consortium started the drilling campaign of the Coral area, which includes plans for the drilling of six wells.
+During 2019, the consortium started the drilling campaign of the Coral area, which includes plans for the drilling of six wells, and is progressing according to the project timeline.